Sony unveils WF-XB700 earbuds and WH-CH710N headphones

 Sony's 1000XM3s are popular noise cancellation wireless earbuds, but they're also expensive at $200.
 Now, to appeal to shoppers on a tighter budget, Sony is offering the $130 WF-XB700 earbuds.
 It's even introducing new noise-cancellation headphones for those who can't stand buds.

-The WF-XB700 feature Sony’s “Extra Bass” technology, support for Bluetooth 5.0, and up to nine hours of battery life on a charge (plus a battery case with another nine hours).
+The WF-XB700 feature Sony’s “Extra Bass” technology, support for Bluetooth 5.0, and up to nine hours of battery life on a single charge (plus a battery case that has another nine hours for 18 total).
 They also have an IPX4 water and sweat resistance rating for workouts and rainy runs, and they also support AAC and SBC codecs.
 Notice there's no support for noise cancellation - hence the cheaper price tag.

 Sony said the WF-XB700 will be available from April in black and blue.

-The WH-CH710N are wireless and let you listen up to 35 hours on a full charge.
-They support AAC and SBC codecs, as well, which means Sony’s higher-quality LDAC is exclusive to the company's premium headphones.
+The WH-CH710N are also wireless headphones that let you listen up to 35 hours continuously on a full charge.
+They support AAC and SBC codecs, as well, which means Sony’s higher-quality LDAC is exclusive to the company's more premium headphones.

 The WH-CH710Ns come in black and will be available to preorder in April.